Terms of Service; Didn't Read

-Terms of Service; Didn't Read (ToS;DR) is a community project which aims to analyze and grade the terms of service (TOS) and privacy policies of major Internet sites and services.
-Each aspect of a TOS or privacy policy is assessed as positive, negative, or neutral.
+Terms of Service; Didn't Read (ToS;DR) is a community project that aims to analyze and grade the Terms of Service (ToS) and privacy policies of major Internet sites and services.
+Each aspect of a ToS or privacy policy is assessed as positive, negative, or neutral.
 Services are graded from A (best) to E (worst) once a comprehensive list of cases has been reviewed by volunteer curators.

-The name of the project is a play on the phrase too long; didn't read.
+The project's name is a play on the phrase too long; didn't read.

-The project was founded in June 2012 by Hugo Roy, programmer Michiel de Jong and designer Jan-Christoph Borchardt.
+The project was founded in June 2012 by Hugo Roy, programmer Michiel de Jong, and designer Jan-Christoph Borchardt.
 It was led by Hugo Roy, when he was a law student, from 2012 to 2015.
+In 2020, the project was revived with a larger team.

 The project offers a browser extension for Google Chrome, Microsoft Edge, Apple Safari, Mozilla Firefox and Opera, which shows the grade and a short description of the privacy policy if a website is compatible.